top of page

 Artistic Director 2004 – 14.
 AD/CEO 2013 – 14

-A 2011 Ruby Awards finalist for Sustained Contribution, Urban Myth connected with more than 300 participants every week and earned consistent artistic acclaim from educators, media, and industry professionals alike.
+Urban Myth, established in 1981, became a cornerstone of South Australia’s arts scene for over three decades.
+As a 2011 Ruby Awards finalist for Sustained Contribution, Urban Myth connected with more than 300 participants every week and earned consistent artistic acclaim from educators, media, and industry professionals alike.

 Its alumni have gone on to study at premier institutions such as WAAPA, NIDA, VCA, Flinders, and AC Arts—many now thriving as accomplished artists, arts leaders, and professionals across a broad range of industries.